jefferyabbott/xiv-conversion-ios/README.md

 - Complete redesign of the logic/algorithms for vastly improved performance
 - Better UI with AutoLayout so the app looks good on any screen size
 - Smart roman numeral keypad disables buttons when their use would be invalid
-- Implementation of a "single View Controller" as a container for the app UI
+- Implementation of a single View Controller as a container for the app UI

 **Previous versions of the iOS app:**
 - version 1 was my first app ever published, written in Objective-C